vpolaris/Podman-Vaultwarden/README.md

 #### Prerequisites:

-You need to install at least Podman version 3.0 and git (or download the last release from github) Your firewall should accept connection on port 443 by default or the port where the web server is listening The name of web server must be resolvable, preferrably via a DNS registration you will need 4 GB of disk space during the built process, even if the final result turn around 290 to 340 MB
+You need to install at least **Podman version 3.0** and **gi**t (or download the last release from github) Your firewall should accept connection on port **443** by default or the port where the web server is listening The name of web server must be resolvable, preferrably via a DNS registration you will need **4 GB** of disk space during the built process, even if the final result turn around 290 to 340 MB If SELinux is active you need to check if **policycoreutils-python** package is installed

 #### Built Process:
 ```sh